Wercker now supports the following two ways of creating Docker images:

 internal/docker-push step to push it to an image registry:

-build: box: google/golang steps: # Test the project - script: name: Run tests code: go test ./... - internal/docker-build: dockerfile: Dockerfile tag: my-new-image # temporary tag used to refer to this image in a subsequent step - internal/docker-push: image: my-new-image username: $USERNAME # Docker Hub username.
+build: box: google/golang steps: # Test the project - script: name: Run tests code: go test ./... - internal/docker-build: dockerfile: Dockerfile image-name: my-new-image # temporary name used to refer to this image in a subsequent step - internal/docker-push: image-name: my-new-image username: $USERNAME # Docker Hub username.
 When using CLI, set using "export X_USERNAME=" password: $PASSWORD # Docker Hub password.
 When using CLI, set using "export X_PASSWORD=" registry: https://hub.docker.com repository: $USERNAME/docker-build-golang tag: latest

 This defines a Wercker pipeline called build that:

 internal/docker-buildstep to build the image using a Dockerfile

 internal/docker-pushstep to tag the image and push it to the image registry

 Note: If you don’t push the new image to the registry, then the image will become inaccessible when the pipeline ends.

 internal/docker-push step can be used in two ways.

 You can use it to push an image that has been built using the